This section of PALawHelp.org has information and resources about Domestic Violence and Protection From Abuse issues in Pennsylvania.

 Monroe County: Protection From Abuse

-A PFA is a civil order of the Court available to victims of domestic violence, sexual assault and stalking.
+A Protection From Abuse (PFA) is a civil order of the Court available to victims of domestic violence, sexual assault and stalking.
 It prohibits the offender from abusing, stalking, harassing, threatening or attempting to use physical force that would reasonably cause bodily injury to the victim.
 Information on how and where to File for a PFA Order in Monroe County.

 Montgomery County: Protection From Abuse